 Fund Financial Statements are groupings of related accounts that are used to maintain control over resources that have been segregated for specific activities or objectives.
 The District, like other state and local governments, uses fund accounting to ensure and to demonstrate finance-related legal compliance.
-The funds of the District are: governmental funds, proprietary funds and fiduciary fund.
+The funds of the District are: governmental funds and proprietary funds.